ozlemtuncel/quantitative_methods/index.md

 ## Selected graphics from science communication projects and PH.D. thesis project
-The following graphics was created for Natural selections, a newspaper at The Rockefeller university
+The following graphics was created for Natural Selections, a newspaper at The Rockefeller university.
 <p align="center">
         <img src="assets/img/alumina_infographic_git.png">
  </p>